Solving fuzzy linear systems in Gaussian PDMF space: Introduction

 The key methodology for existing articles involves applying the decomposition theorem and the extension principle of fuzzy sets to design corresponding arithmetic operations, and consequently, establishing the connection between fuzzy systems and crisp equations.
-When dealing with explicit examples, the vague algebraic structure of fuzzy number classes makes it difficult to perfect the link between theory and application, and counterexamples may appear (\cite{Allahviranloo2011FSS}).
-Recently, a new idea of constructing fuzzy numbers is proposed by Wang and Zheng in \cite{WangZheng2023FSS}.
+Recently, a new idea of constructing fuzzy numbers has been introduced by Wang and Zheng in \cite{WangZheng2023FSS}.
 Later on, Zheng introduces a new class of fuzzy numbers with nonlinear membership functions, which are designed to feature a complete algebraic structure, such as a linear space and a ring with identity (\cite{Zheng2025FSS}).
 In this paper, we extend this research by constructing a family of fuzzy vectors with nonlinear membership functions in high-dimensional space.
 Under the assumption that all unknown fuzzy numbers belong to the so-called Gaussian Probability Density Membership Function (Gaussian-PDMF) space (denoted by $\mathcal{X}$), we first analyze the solution of the {\bf semi-fuzzy linear system (SFLS)}

 where $A$ is a real matrix, $\bm{\tilde{x}}$ represents the unknown fuzzy number vector, and $\bm{\tilde{b}}$ denotes the given fuzzy number vector.
 The explicit form of \eqref{semifuzzy} will be shown later in \eqref{nonhomofuzzy}.
 We give Cramer's rule to calculate the solution when $A$ is a square matrix.
 Furthermore, thanks for the explicit structure of $\mathcal{X}$, we analyze the solution set of Equation \eqref{semifuzzy} and find that it forms a $5(n-R(A))$-dimensional affine space, where $n$ is the number of unknowns and $R(A)$ is the rank of the matrix $A$.
 We also provide the necessary and sufficient condition for the existence of solutions.
-The explicit form of the solution under a reduced row echelon form (RREF) matrix is presented to ensure usability for interdisciplinary modelers.
+The explicit form of the solution under a reduced row echelon form (RREF) matrix is presented to ensure the solvability of SFLS \eqref{semifuzzy}.

 The second objective of the paper is to analyze the solution of the {\bf fully-fuzzy linear system (FFLS)}

 where $\bm{\tilde{A}}$ stands for a fuzzy coefficient matrix, $\bm{\tilde{x}}$ is the vector of unknown fuzzy numbers, and $\bm{\tilde{b}}$ denotes the fuzzy constants.
 See the explicit form of \eqref{fullyfuzzy} later in \eqref{fullyfuzzy.explicit}.
 We analyze its solution set and present the parametric form of solutions under the fuzzy RREF matrix.
 Consequently, we adapt the Gaussian elimination method to the fuzzy matrices and fuzzy systems by restricting the method to the unit group of the ring $\mathcal{X}$, and prove the equivalence of the solution set after elementary row operations.
 Lastly, by confining the elements of $ \bm{\tilde{A}}$ to a subset of the Gaussian-PDMF space that forms a field, we further establish the connection between FFLS and SFLS.